cloudinary/cloudinary-cli/README.md

 ## Setup and Installation

-1. Set your account's CLOUDINARY_URL environment variable in your terminal configuration file.
-You can do this by adding `export <YOUR_ENVIRONMENT_VARIABLE>` to `~/.bash_profile` from the terminal.
+1. To install this package, run: `pip3 install cloudinary-cli`
+2. To make all your `cld` commands point to your Cloudinary account, set up your CLOUDINARY\_URL environment variable.
 For example:

-    ```
-    echo "export CLOUDINARY_URL=cloudinary://123456789012345:abcdefghijklmnopqrstuvwxyzA@cloud_name" >> ~/.bash_profile && source ~/.bash_profile
-    ```
+    * On Mac or Linux:<br>`export CLOUDINARY_URL=cloudinary://123456789012345:abcdefghijklmnopqrstuvwxyzA@cloud_name`
+    * On Windows:<br>`set CLOUDINARY_URL=cloudinary://123456789012345:abcdefghijklmnopqrstuvwxyzA@cloud_name`

 _**Note:** you can copy and paste your account environment variable from the Account Details section of the Dashboard page in the Cloudinary console._

-2. To install this package, run: `pip3 install cloudinary-cli`
-3. Make sure your configuration is set up properly by running `cld config`.
+3. Check your configuration by running `cld config`.
 A response of the following form is returned:

     ```
     cloud_name:     <CLOUD_NAME>